 It is in your interests to submit your form as early as possible to give you time to prepare and record your submission!

-4. Submit video recordings of the two pieces (either with live backing or the backing tracks provided) via DropBox.
+4. Submit video recordings of the two pieces (either with live backing or the backing tracks provided).

 Please read our Recorded Submission Guidelines carefully.
-ALL applicants to the NYOS Jazz Programme are asked to submit a video recording as part of the audition process.
+ALL applicants to the NYOS Jazz Programme are asked to submit video recordings as part of the audition process.

 It may not be possible to consider late submissions.